History of pawnbroking: Scotland and Ireland

 During the early 19th century, there was only one pawnbroker in Ireland; in 1833 there were 52, rising to 312 by 1865.
-Glasgow and Edinburgh probably contain nearly as many.
+Glasgow and Edinburgh probably contained nearly as many.
 In Ireland, the interest rates for loans are nearly identical to those charged in England, but a penny (instead of a halfpenny) is charged for the ticket.
 Articles pledged for less than IR£1 must be redeemed within six months, but nine months are allowed for amounts between 30s and £2.
 For sums over £2 the period is a year, as in England.
 In Ireland, a fraction of a month is calculated as a full month for interest; in England, fortnights are recognized after the first month.
 In 1838, there was an effort to establish monts de piété in Ireland; in 1841, the eight charitable pawnshops had a negative balance of £5,340.
 By 1847 only three were left, which also eventually collapsed.